Best Diaper & Wipes 2018

 We realize we are talking cents per diaper savings and that may not seem like much.
 But pennies add up when you’re talking about buying 2300 diapers in your baby’s first year.

-Total annual savings of Luv’s Ultra Leakguards at Amazon versus Pampers Swaddlers would be $120+.
-That’s 61% less money on diapers!
+Total annual savings of Luv’s Ultra Leakguards at Amazon versus Pampers Swaddlers would be $115+.
+That’s more than 50% less money on diapers!
 Heck, just following that one tip paid for this book almost ten times over!

 Made in Denmark, Bambo Nature backs up its environmental talk with certifications: the diapers are FSC-certified, Nordic Ecolabel and the EU’s Ecolabel.
 Other eco-friendly diapers talk eco-friendliness but rarely back it up with third-party testing.